 Big Dipper and Little Dipper

-The Little Dipper lies in the same area of the sky as the Big Dipper.
-It is formed by the seven brightest stars in Ursa Minor constellation.
+The Little Dipper is part of the constellation Ursa Minor (the Little Bear).
+It lies in the same area of the sky as the Big Dipper.
+It is formed by the seven brightest stars in Ursa Minor.
 However, its four middle stars are relatively faint and hard to see from urban areas.
-For this reason, the star pattern does not stand out in the sky and the bright stars of the Big Dipper are commonly used to find it.
+For this reason, the star pattern does not stand out in the sky and the bright stars of the Big Dipper are commonly used to find both the Little Dipper and true north.

-Polaris lies along the imaginary line extended from the outer stars of the Big Dipper bowl (Merak and Dubhe).
-Kochab and Pherkad, the outer stars of the Little Dipper’s bowl, are quite bright and roughly parallel to the imaginary line connecting Mizar and Alioth in the Big Dipper’s handle.
+Polaris lies along the imaginary line extended from the outer stars of the Big Dipper’s bowl (Merak and Dubhe).
+The stars Kochab and Pherkad, which form the outer part of the Little Dipper’s bowl, are quite bright and roughly parallel to the imaginary line connecting Mizar and Alioth in the Big Dipper’s handle.
 These stars are known as the Guardians of the Pole because they always circle around the North Star.
 The rest of the Little Dipper can be made out between Polaris and Kochab and Pherkad on a clear night.

 The Big and Little Dippers, image: Stellarium